 Beaches Museum Chapel Wedding

-The chapel is now available for use.
+The chapel is now available for events.
 We have had weddings and other meetings in the chapel.
 If you are interested in renting the chapel for a Jacksonville Beach Wedding, you may contact us for the full details.

 The chapel has a rich story at the beaches.
 The location at the history park is its fourth location at the beaches, and its fourth “official” move.
 The chapel was moved twice while at its second home (once to turn it 90 degrees).
 The chapel started out at Second Avenue and Second Street South when it was built in 1887 in Pablo Beach (Jacksonville Beach now).
 In 1952, it was moved to 11th Avenue North and Fifth Street in Jacksonville Beach (previously Pablo Beach).
 In 1960, it was turned to face Patricia Lane.
 In 1970, the chapel was moved to 610 Florida Boulevard in Neptune Beach.
-Beaches Chapel built up around the small building, and finally the chapel was moved June 17, 2012 to the Beaches Museum & History Park.
+Beaches Chapel built up around the small building, and finally the chapel was moved June 17, 2012 to the Beaches Museum.

 Timeline Beaches Museum Chapel